kutaxoff/ngx-mat-queue-bar/projects/ngx-mat-queue-bar/README.md

 Stack snackbars on top of one another.
 Display multiple snackbars at once.

-This library is a forked copy of [NgxQueueBar](https://github.com/ANovokmet/NgxQueueBar) with updated dependencies, added support for snackbars opened from component, maximum number of snackbars configuration and others.
+This library is a forked copy of [NgxMatQueueBar](https://github.com/marcindz88/ngx-mat-queue-bar) with few small changes:
+- overlay is now being disposed if queue of snackbars is empty
+- added new `wrapperClass` setting in config to set a CSS class name for cdk-global-overlay-wrapper
+(it allows, for example, setting custom `z-index` for snackbar overlay to always display it on top of other overlays)

-NgxQueueBar is basically a copy of [MatSnackBar](https://github.com/angular/components/tree/master/src/material/snack-bar), with some key methods changed.
+NgxMatQueueBar is an updated copy of [NgxQueueBar](https://github.com/ANovokmet/NgxQueueBar), which is basically a copy of [MatSnackBar](https://github.com/angular/components/tree/master/src/material/snack-bar), with some key methods changed.
 Because of this you can use it using the API identical to MatSnackBar one.

 ## Demo